BastienBYRA/CPE-Mapper/ROADMAP.md

 ## Mandatory (for 1.0.0)
 - [ ] Write documentation (README.md or GitHub Wiki section)
-- [ ] Add license header to each file with author information
 - [ ] Add atleast 25+ mapping to have something to work off

 ## High Priority